| important dates & deadlines |

 - Standardized test scores (SAT, GRE)

-- Statement of purpose and description of goals in your computer science MS degree program and in the field of computer security and information assurance.
+- Statement of purpose and description of goals in the field of computer security and information assurance.

 -